 - Variety – Not only will you be amazed with the scope and variety of roses available, but you'll also discover wonderful roses that thrive in your climate.

 - Partners – Roses don't have to be planted solo.
-At public rose gardens, you'll see beds of nothing but roses.
+At public gardens, you'll see beds of nothing but roses.
 You will also see great planting partners that make roses sing.

 - Education – Rose gardens typically offer educational demonstrations throughout the year related to topics like pest control or pruning.
 Ask about opportunities to learn.